 Okay, okay, we know that you want some details.
 There’s no hard and fast rule about how many times you can use a certain keyword – at least not yet – but we do have some suggestions for you to keep in mind.

 Finally, please remember that SEO practices are constantly changing, and things that were best practices two or three years ago probably aren’t anymore.
 Google is taking us to a world where repeating keywords are not nearly as important as making your content focused, original, and helpful.
-The search engine already has ways of interpreting words to parse out many different meanings, so don’t lose site of the forest by counting the trees.
+The search engine already has ways of interpreting words to parse out many different meanings, so don’t lose sight of the forest by counting the trees.